top of page

 Multiple layers

 Using multiple layers in a composition creates interest in your frame by creating more complexity, as well as adding to its depth.
 Try to include subjects in three or more layers within your frame, including foreground, middle-ground, and background.
 This way it is easier to create interest throughout the whole frame as well as show the actual depth of the scene.
 You can experiment by using smaller aperture values to have as much focus as possible.
 Make sure that you find the right background to enable you to shoot in layers.
-Always try to avoid figures overlapping in order to enhance the experience of depth, and work the scene, by shooting many images with micro-corrections in order to successfully capture what you have in your mind.
+Always try to avoid figures overlapping to enhance the experience of depth, and work the scene, by shooting many images with micro-corrections to successfully capture what you have in your mind.

 By filling the foreground, middle-ground and background with subjects you create depth and interest